 ERP is only one component of an organization’s information technology infrastructure.
-Since business strategy and ERP strategy of an organization are mutually dependent, it is important that they support each other in the best way.
+Since the business strategy and ERP strategy of an organization are mutually dependent, it is important that they support each other in the best way.

-Business strategy gives a proper direction to an organizations' actions and decisions.
+A business strategy gives a proper direction to an organizations’ actions and decisions.
 So wouldn’t it be correct to say that successful implementation of an ERP system is dependent on an organization’s business intelligence?
 Yes, because both are linked by overlapping goals and objectives that a company wants to achieve.

 Impact of business intelligence on ERP implementation